Half a Sixpence: Film version

 A 1967 film adaptation starring Steele, along with Julia Foster and Cyril Ritchard, was directed by George Sidney and choreographed by Gillian Lynne.
 Lesley Judd, a future presenter of the BBC children's TV series Blue Peter, was one of the dancing chorus.
 Foster's singing voice was dubbed by Marti Webb.

 2016 revised version

-A revised version of the show opened at the Chichester Festival Theatre to rave reviews and standing ovations in July 2016, co-produced by Cameron Mackintosh.
+A revised version of the show opened at the Chichester Festival Theatre in July 2016, co-produced by Cameron Mackintosh.
 Reuniting Mackintosh's Mary Poppins collaborators, the show features a new book by Julian Fellowes and new songs by George Stiles and Anthony Drewe alongside revisions of Heneker's originals.

 Following the success in Chichester, the production transferred to the Noël Coward Theatre in London's West End on 17 November 2016 with previews from 29 October 2016.
 It initially booked until 11 February 2017.
 Due to five-star reviews and audience acclaim, the show was extended until 22 April 2017.
 It was extended, once again, until 6 May 2017.
 It extended again until 2 September 2017, when it closed.